MARYLAND DMV TOOL

 🚗 Common questions about Out-of-State Title Transfer Fee, State Taxes and required documents.

-• Under Maryland law, anyone moving to Maryland must register their vehicle within 60 days.
-Generally, the 60-day period is calculated from the date you obtain your Maryland driver’s license.
-This is especially important for owners of vehicles that are less than 7 years old.
-Those owners may be eligible for the Maryland prepaid tax credit program only if you title your vehicle within 60 days.
+• Under Maryland law, anyone moving to Maryland must register their vehicle within 60 days, typically counted from the date you obtain your Maryland driver’s license.
+This is especially important for owners of vehicles less than 7 years old.
+You may qualify for Maryland’s prepaid tax credit program, but only if you title your vehicle within 60 days of becoming a Maryland resident.
+If you wait longer than 60 days and your vehicle is under 7 years old, your tax will be calculated based on the market value of the car.

 • Yes.
 Any vehicle being titled in Maryland for the first time must pass a Maryland safety inspection.
-If the vehicle was previously titled in Maryland in your name and is returning to Maryland, the safety inspection requirement may be waived.
+If the vehicle was previously titled in Maryland under your name and you’re bringing it back to the state, the safety inspection requirement may be waived.
+In this situation, make sure to tell the MVA agent that you’re returning to Maryland so they charge you the correct title fee, which is lower than the standard $200.

 • Yes.
-You may be eligible for 30-day temporary registration and tags, allowing you time to complete the Maryland safety inspection.
+You are eligible for 30-day temporary registration and tags, allowing you time to complete the Maryland safety inspection.

 • You must provide Maryland auto insurance to the MVA when obtaining your Maryland registration and license plates.

 • Yes, you may add or remove a co-owner from your title.
 However, Maryland gift transfer rules are not available for out-of-state title transfers, and you may be required to pay excise tax.
-For vehicles less than 7 years old, the MVA calculates excise tax based on the vehicle’s book value.
-In that case, you are required to provide a notarized bill of sale.
+For vehicles less than 7 years old where you’re adding or removing an owner, the MVA calculates the excise tax based on the vehicle’s book value.
+In that situation, you’ll need to provide a notarized bill of sale to minimize your tax.

 • Yes.
-Maryland law requires vehicles to display both front and rear license plates.
+Maryland law requires vehicles to display both front and rear license plates of your vehicle.

 • Yes.
 The Maryland MVA issues your license plates and registration over the counter.
 Your new Maryland title will be mailed to the address you provide.